-- the intercept of the log-transformed allometric relationship varied with flow regime and season; - the intercept of the log-transformed allometric relationship varied randomly with vear: - the slope of the log-transformed allometric relationship varied with flow regime and season;

-- the slope of the log-transformed allometric relationship varied randomly with year; and - the residual variation in weight for the log-transformed allometric relationship was independently and identically normally distributed.
+- the intercept of the log-transformed allometric relationship varied with flow regime and season; - the intercept of the log-transformed allometric relationship varied randomly with year; - the slope of the log-transformed allometric relationship varied with flow regime and season; - the slope of the log-transformed allometric relationship varied randomly with year; and - the residual variation in weight for the log-transformed allometric relationship was normally distributed.

 Site was not included as an effect in the model because analysis in previous years showed little variation between sites (Golder et al. 2018a).
 The effect of flow regime was not included in the body condition model for Largescale Sucker because only one year of data was available prior to the flow regime change.
 Age-0 fish, based on length, were not included in the condition analysis.
-The percent difference (effect size) in body condition between flow regimes was calculated for a representative sized juvenile and adult for Bull Trout (300 or 500 mm), Largescale Sucker (300 or 500 mm), Mountain Whitefish (100 or 250 mm), and Rainbow Trout (150 or 300 mm).
+The percent difference (effect size) in body condition between flow regimes was calculated for a representative sized juvenile and adult for Bull Trout (300 or 500 mm), Largescale Sucker (500 mm; adults only), Mountain Whitefish (100 or 250 mm), and Rainbow Trout (150 or 300 mm).
+Using these representative fork lengths, the statistical significance and effect size of the difference in predicted weight-at-length between flow regimes was assessed.